Rhode’s Lemontini Lip Tint Is Here & The New Formula Impressed Me

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-If your FYP looks anything like ours, a certain little tube of lip gloss with sunshine-yellow packaging has probably been making the rounds as of late.
-Yep, we’re talking about the Rhode Peptide Lip Tint in Lemontini, $20, the limited-edition flavor joining Hailey Bieber’s much-loved (and frequently sold out) lip treat lineup.
+If your FYP looks anything like ours, a certain little tube of tinted lip treatment with sunshine-yellow packaging has probably been making the rounds as of late.
+Yep, we’re talking about the Rhode Peptide Lip Tint in Lemontini, £20, the limited-edition flavour joining Hailey Bieber’s much-loved (and frequently sold out) lip treat lineup.
 This golden, shimmery shade is inspired by the Lemon Drop Martini — aka Lemontini — a refreshing, citrusy cocktail best enjoyed under the Mediterranean sunshine.

 AdvertisementADVERTISEMENT